New York Streets

 The New York Streets were a professional indoor football team based in the New York metropolitan area.
 They were owned by Corey Galloway and were members of the National Arena League (NAL) for the 2019 season.
 They played their home games at the Westchester County Center in White Plains, New York.

-Despite multiple offers and pleas to continue, the Streets opted out of the 2020 season due to COVID.
+The Streets were not included in any plans for the NAL's 2020 season.

 History

 In July 2018, the franchise was founded by Brooklyn businessman Corey Galloway, making him the first African-American owner of a New York-area professional sports team.
 They announced that they were members of the National Arena League (NAL), at a press conference in NYC.
 The NAL announced its approval of a New York City franchise for the 2019 season, added the Streets' logo to their team list on December 17, and officially announced the team on December 18.

 The team announced they would play most of their home games at Westchester County Center in White Plains, New York, with select games at Madison Square Garden.
 When they released their inaugural schedule, no games at Madison Square Garden were included, but the Streets did come to an agreement to have their home games aired on MSG Network.